The Certificate II in Plumbing (Pre-apprenticeship) is the recognised pre-apprenticeship pathway into a career in plumbing.

 - Plan, calculate and mark out basic plumbing tasks

 - Follow work instructions and select safe working procedures

-The outcome of the Certificate II in Plumbing(Pre-apprenticeship) does not meet the requirements for a registered plumber.
+Please note: the outcome of this course does not meet the requirements for a registered plumber.

 Studying during COVID-19 Restrictions